charlietran/charlietran.com/index.md

 <img title="actual size" id="home-photo" src="/assets/home-photo.jpg" />

-Charlie Tran is a programmer, somewhere in America.
+Charlie Tran is a programmer in Saint Louis.

 Currently:
 Co-founder of [Definitely Games](https://def.games), a studio focused on funny and cooperative multiplayer games.